 This versatile ingredient can be cooked in many ways, each method producing different textures and flavours.
 Here are five popular cooking techniques for tofu:

-This method involves pan-frying or deep-frying tofu to create a crispy exterior and a soft, creamy interior.
-To fry tofu, first, press it to remove excess water, then coat it in cornstarch or flour and seasonings.
+1. Fried: To fry tofu, first, press it to remove excess water, then coat it in cornstarch or flour and seasonings.
 Heat oil in a skillet or wok, then add the tofu and fry until golden brown.
-You can use regular or firm for this, or if you are careful, you can use silken too. - Baked
+You can use regular or firm for this, or if you are careful, you can use silken too.

-Baking tofu is a healthier alternative to frying and can be used as a meat substitute in various dishes.
-To bake it, press it to remove excess water, then slice it into cubes or slabs.
-Toss the tofu in a marinade or seasoning, then bake it in the oven until golden brown and crispy on the outside. - Air fried
+2. Baked: To bake tofu, press it to remove excess water, then slice it into cubes or slabs.
+Toss the tofu in a marinade or seasoning, then bake it in the oven until golden brown and crispy on the outside.

-An air fryer is a kitchen appliance that uses hot air to fry foods, reducing the amount of oil needed.
-To make air fryer tofu, press it to remove excess water, then cut it into cubes or slices.
+3. Air fried: To make air fryer tofu, press it to remove excess water, then cut it into cubes or slices.
 Coat the tofu in a mixture of cornstarch or flour and seasoning, then place it in the air fryer basket.
 Cook for 10-15 minutes, flipping halfway through, until the tofu is crispy on the outside and tender on the inside.
-Check out my favourite air fryer in my Ninja Air Fryer review. - Grilled
+Discover my favourite vegan air fryer recipes.

-Tofu can be grilled on a barbecue or grill pan, which gives it a smoky and charred flavour.
-To grill, it is important to use extra firm tofu and press it to remove excess water.
+4. Grilled: To grill, it is important to use extra firm tofu and press it to remove excess water.
 After that, slice it into long thick strips or cubes and marinate it for at least 30 minutes before grilling.
 You can use a BBQ, a griddle pan, or the grill in your oven.
-Even some of the best air fryers have a grill attachment. - Pickled

 Common mistakes to avoid